 Scheffler, Israel and Seymour Fox.
 "The Relationship between Jewish Education and Jewish Continuity" (forthcoming).

 This paper was commissioned in response to questions raised by commissioners concerning the link between Jewish education and Jewish continuity.

-Professor Scheffler is Victor S. Thomas Professor of Education and Philosophy at Harvard University.
+Piofessoi Schefflei & Vicloi S. Thomas Professor of Education and Philosophy at Harvard University.